-Dzieci’s Gypsy version of Shakespeare’s ageless tale of greed, corruption, omens and foul deeds,
+Dzieci’s wildly improvisational Gypsy take on Shakespeare’s ageless tale of greed, corruption, omens and foul deeds,

 comes alive through the unflinching performance of a handful of actors who take turns

-spontaneously trading off parts at the drop of a hat (literally!), to create an inescapable level of immediacy and danger.
+spontaneously trading off parts at the drop of a hat (literally!), creating an inescapable level of immediacy and danger.

 Employing haunting folk songs and chants from Eastern Europe, Dzieci explores (and explodes!)

 the very essence of theatre and storytelling in their exuberant rendition of Macbeth.

 2- Actors may not play the same role in successive sequences.

 3- Roles can be taken or given, embraced or refused.

 4- No less than three, nor more than five, actors must play all the roles.